ElectronHacked/nextjs-typescript-antd/README.md

 Then you have a static version of your app in the out directory.

 You can also customize the output directory.
-For that run next export -h for the help.
+For that `run next export -h` for the help.

 Now you can deploy the out directory to any static hosting service.

 # Available Generators

-### `yo yo-nextjs-typescript-generator:page`
+### `yo next-typescript-ant:page`

 It will prompt you the name and the title for your new page.

 ```
-$ yo yo-nextjs-typescript-generator:page
+$ yo next-typescript-ant:page
 yo next-typescript-ant:page
 ?
 Page name Products
 ?
 Page title Our Products